DennisToledo314/MENPs_as_nanoelectrodes/README.md

 - Figure 5.9, page 94: Uncomment lines 37-43 in "menpsCharacterization.py", comment out line 9, uncomment line 8, set the duty cycle to 0.5 for biphasic or 1 for monophasic, and run the file

 - Figure 5.10, page 99: Set the ac field under the variable "h_amp" in "menpsCharacterization.py", and run the file

-Note that this work relies on Brian 2: https://brian2.readthedocs.io/en/stable/

-Further note that this code makes use of C++ code generation: https://brian2.readthedocs.io/en/stable/introduction/install.html#requirements-for-c-code-generation

-The code can also be run without C++ code generation, but that requires an additional line: prefs.codegen.target = "numpy"

 - Figure 5.11, page 100: Uncomment lines 25-34 in "menpsCharacterization.py", comment out line 9, uncomment line 8, set the duty cycle to 0.5 for biphasic or 1 for monophasic, and run the file